Posts

 Across industries, there are a lot of articles that suggest sales is dead.
 The argument is that web provides a content rich platform for buyers to “self-sell” and there is no longer a need for a salesperson to drive awareness, shape and develop needs and craft tailored solutions.
 Some studies found that 70-80+% of a decision is made on the web and through trusted networks before a person ever engages a sales person.
 The sales rep’s role is reduced to order taking at the end of a self-sell cycle.

-During 2009, you likely learned about the potential role of social media in your marketing plan.
-You recognize how the explosive growth of social networking – with tools like Facebook, Twitter, LinkedIn, Viddler, BlogTalkRadio, and YouTube – is fundamentally changing the way your clients learn, evaluate and ultimately make their decisions.
-You recognize that these web 2.0 tools are an increasingly important influence in the buy-sell process.
-Buyers seek evidence online to validate decisions and get instant feedback from others by listening and participating in the online conversations.
+You recognize how the explosive growth of social networking – with tools like Facebook, Twitter, LinkedIn, and YouTube – is fundamentally changing the way your clients learn, evaluate, and ultimately make their decisions.
+You recognize that these web 2.0 tools are an increasingly important influence in the client engagement process.
+Prospects seek evidence online to validate decisions and get instant feedback from others by listening and participating in online conversations.

 We work with leading wealth managers and financial advisors who recognize that their clients are using social media and the web to help them evaluate an advisor.
 The content and professional credentials visible online are an increasingly important part of their decision process.
 Successful advisors use their online presence to drive new business.
-They use blogs, Facebook Groups / Fan Pages and Twitter to engage in the online conversation increasing referrals and attracting new clients.
+They use blogs, Facebook Groups / Fan Pages, and Twitter to engage in online conversation, increasing referrals and attracting new clients.

 However, new media marketing is not a panacea.
-Your online presence and activity won’t replace your existing relationship building activities and the quality work you perform with clients.
-Your approach to new media marketing should be authentic – engaging in meaningful activities around the quality of your work and personal relationships.
+Your online presence and activity won’t replace your existing relationship-building activities and the quality work you perform with clients.
+Your approach to new media marketing should be authentic—engaging in meaningful activities that enhance the quality of your work and personal relationships.
 Tackled the right way, a new media marketing approach will further accelerate your growth.

-10 Steps to Get Started with New Media Marketing
+10 Steps to Get Started with New Media and Social Media Marketing

 1. Define your purpose.
 Determine in advance why you are engaging in new media.
 Is it for educational purposes or to market your business?
 If you don’t have clear intentions, how can you expect to have clear results?

 2. Find your target market.
-Join the social networking sites which are comprised of your target niche market.
+Join the social networking sites that are comprised of your target niche market.
 Remember that the most popular social networking sites might not be the sites where your ideal clients visit.
-Go to where your potential clients are and don’t just spend time with your peers.
+Go to where your potential clients are, and don’t just spend time with your peers.

 3. Craft your message.
 Your audience will only hear bits of pieces of your message at a time, so it is critical that you consistently and frequently broadcast a clear message about who you serve and what you offer.
 Don’t make your audience guess what you do, make it clear to them.